 Once your incision has fully closed and your doctor gives you the green light, you can begin a scar care routine.
 Many people see great results with topical treatments.
 Products containing silicone are often recommended because they are highly effective at improving a scar’s appearance.
 According to experts, silicone gels and sheets work by creating a protective barrier that hydrates the scar tissue and helps regulate collagen production, which can prevent raised or discolored scars.
 Gently massaging the area (once cleared by your doctor) can also help break down firm scar tissue, making it softer and flatter over time.

-Why Sun Protection is Crucial for Scars
+Why Sun Protection Is Crucial for Scars

 Protecting your new scars from the sun is non-negotiable for at least the first year.
 Fresh scar tissue is incredibly sensitive to ultraviolet (UV) rays and has very little natural protection.
 Sun exposure can cause the scar to produce excess pigment, leading to hyperpigmentation that makes it permanently darker and more noticeable than the surrounding skin.
 The easiest way to prevent this is to keep the scars covered with clothing.
 If the area will be exposed, apply a broad-spectrum sunscreen with an SPF of 30 or higher and reapply it frequently.
 This simple step is one of the most effective ways to ensure your scar heals as discreetly as possible.